kubernauts/tk8/README.md

 ## Kubernetes Deployment with TK8 on AWS

-Afrer cloning the repo you'll build a dockeer image which contains Terraform and Ansible and the tk8 binary for linux.
+After cloning the repo you'll build a docker image which contains Terraform and Ansible and the tk8 binary for linux.

-If you're on mac, you'be to build tk8 with "go build ."
+If you're on mac or would like to build your own tk8 cli on linux, you'be to build tk8 with "go build .".

     git clone https://github.com/kubernauts/tk8.git